 That said, the masks do tend to feel hotter and more humid, as they lack any valve system to allow air out.
 Some people may also find the masks uncomfortable, as the elastic straps are not adjustable and may be tight.

-These masks are the true standard for medical filtration, as they can effectively filter certain viruses and bacteria.
+The company states that these masks can effectively filter certain viruses and bacteria.

-They can hold their shape and create a good seal around the mouth and nose.
+The masks can hold their shape and create a good seal around the mouth and nose.
 Additionally, the masks are splatter resistant against fluids and other infectious materials.

 However, they have a relatively short shelf life and only last about 3 years on the shelf before becoming less effective.
 They also do not have an exhalation vent, making them a little hotter than some other options.

-Although wearing a face mask is an important preventive measure against airborne viruses such as the flu, there is no guarantee that they will prevent transmission completely.
+Although wearing a face mask is an important preventive measure against airborne viruses such as the flu, there is no guarantee that it will prevent transmission completely.

 However, taking steps to reduce the chances of transmission may help prevent the spread of infection.